earlvanze/AMD-ROCm-Miner/README.md

 If you're using Claymore Ethereum miner, don't forget to change the address and mining pool in /root/start-rtminer.sh and /root/Claymore/stratum_proxy.py.
 The proxy is used to reduce stale shares.
 Feel free to contribute extra hashes :)

 start-oc.sh was modified to work with my actual GPUs.
+Overclocking and underclocking at boot is done here.
 Follow the instructions and use pattern recognition to figure it out.

 start-rtlinux.sh was modified from the original image to work on Intel Celeron dual-core CPUs.
 Note that PCIe Gen3 does not work on Celeron or Pentium CPUs.
 Your motherboard must be set to PCIe Gen1 or Gen2.